 THEN, it's about having fun,

-AND THEN, it's a conspiracy?
+AND THEN, it's

 How the hell, did you get from depressed girl to conspiracy?
 Because it's not something I can swallow well.